Comparison

 Pricing

-Iconik uses a complex pricing model combining per-seat licenses, storage costs, and proxy generation fees.
-For a small team, expect to pay $500 or more per month — and costs scale quickly with storage and users.
+Iconik uses per-user pricing (Power Users at $120/month, Standard Users at $65/month, Browse Users at $19/month) plus consumption charges for storage, AI transcription, and proxy generation.
+For a small team, expect to pay $500 or more per month, and costs scale quickly with storage and users.
 Enterprise contracts often run into thousands per month.

-FrameQuery starts with a free tier (search only), Starter at $9/month (5 hours of indexing), Pro at $49/month (50 hours, timecoded comments, approval workflows), and Max at $199/month (300 hours, shared indexes).
-There are no ongoing storage fees—proxies are deleted after processing and your search index lives locally.
+FrameQuery starts with a free tier (search only), Starter at $19/month (10 hours of indexing), Pro at $45/month billed annually (50 hours, timecoded comments, approval workflows, and cloud-hosted index sharing with access management), and Max at $190/month billed annually (300 hours).
+A Studio tier with unlimited hours and bulk archive processing is available via a custom quote.
+Index sharing via local export, Google Drive, Dropbox, or NAS is free on every plan.
+There are no ongoing storage fees; extracted frames and audio are discarded after analysis and your search index lives locally.

 Format support & workflow

-FrameQuery natively supports 50+ video formats including R3D, BRAW, ProRes, and CinemaDNG — no transcoding required.
+FrameQuery natively supports 50+ video formats including R3D, BRAW, ProRes, and CinemaDNG, with no transcoding required.
 It exports to FCPXML, EDL, and LosslessCut markers, fitting into any NLE workflow.
-Iconik works through proxy workflows, generating lower-resolution copies for browsing, and integrates directly with Adobe Premiere, After Effects, and Photoshop via dedicated panels — a major advantage for Adobe-centric teams.
+Iconik works through proxy workflows, generating lower-resolution copies for browsing, and integrates directly with Adobe Premiere, After Effects, and Photoshop via dedicated panels, a major advantage for Adobe-centric teams.

 Choose FrameQuery if you…